c3se/alvis-intro/tutorial/1_getting_started/README.md

 the task, see [GPU Hardware Details](https://www.c3se.chalmers.se/documentation/intro-alvis/slides/#gpu-hardware-details).

-The hard limit from a particular application that can influence what GPUs you should choose is primarilly based on memeory requirements.
+The hard limit from a particular application that can influence what GPUs you should choose is primarilly based on memory requirements.
 If your machine learning model can fit on the GPU at the same time as a batch from your dataset, then this GPU will probably work for your application.

-Now after phase 2 has gone into production there is one further thing to note and that is that the A40s and A100s are on nodes with a different operating system and software trees than the V100s and T4s.
-As a rule of thumb, use the Alvis2 log-in node when using A40s and A100s and Alvis1 otherwise.
-In due time V100s, T4s and Alvis1 will also move to the newer operating system.

 The script `hello.sh` doesn't have any constraints on what GPU to use (in fact it doesn't use a GPU and doesn't technically belong on Alvis, but you can still